githubharith/RoyalTaskKeeper/README.md

 The application is deployed and accessible at:
 **https://euphonious-torte-148096.netlify.app**

-## 📄 License

-This project is private and proprietary.

 ## 🤝 Contributing

-This is a private repository.
+This is a public repository.
 For questions or suggestions, please contact the repository owner.

 ---